 This page, aimed at both people who stammer and employers, gives examples of possible reasonable adjustments for people who stammer once employed.
+It’s a long page but you can click the Table of page contents for an overview.
 There is a separate page of recruitment examples, including promotion.

 What follows are just possible examples of reasonable adjustments.
 (Further suggestions are welcome – email@example.com.)
 What is appropriate and reasonable will depend on the circumstances, and different people who stammer have different needs.
 It will normally be a good idea for the employer and the person who stammers to discuss what is appropriate.

 Note that even for a continuing non-deliberate failure to make adjustments there is a cut-off point for making a claim.

 The BSA website includes tips for using the phone at work.
 Scroll down to ‘Using the phone’ on Stammering at work (stamma.org).
 See also my Telephone page which brings together Equality Act issues to do with the phone.

 Some people who stammer, though not all, may find it easier to make a call using video facilities such as Skype or Zoom.
 (See also below on video conferencing with multiple people).